 fbpx

-Volunteering is good for hearts and homes
+Volunteering benefits hearts and homes

 In March, The National Institutes of Health awarded Texas State University a 4-year, million-dollar grant to study the cardiovascular benefits of volunteering.
 It’s the latest attempt to quantify the impact volunteering has on the heart and wellbeing.
 Unscientifically, however, anyone who has volunteered to make their community a better place knows exactly the effect it […]